alexlyttle/python-virtualenvs/slides.md

 ---
 <!-- class: lead -->

-# Thank you for listening!
+# Thank you!
+Any questions?